Improving Language Model Prompting in Support of Semi-autonomous Task Learning: Prompt Engineering

 \subsection{Context}

 Providing the LLM with a representation of the situational context is necessary to achieve good situational relevance.
 Scope and form are two challenges to achieving an effective representation.

 Scoping decisions take into account which aspects of the situation should be included in the prompt.
 The full situation might include all current percepts (objects, locations, relationships, etc.), internal states, and past history.
 Further, because the agent is learning a novel task, it cannot use existing knowledge to limit the scope of the situation.
-Given these constraints, we limit exploration to the inclusion of external context and defined three conditions: \begin{itemize} \item No Context: No context information is provided.
+Given these constraints, we limit exploration to the inclusion of external context and defined three different options for representing the context: \begin{itemize} \item No Context: No context information is provided.
 This condition helps establish a baseline in that any additions of context should at least improve performance over no context. \item Partial context: Context is limited to the object and agent locations.
-This is a domain- and task-neutral heuristic that allows the LLM to attend to one item in the overall context. \item Full context: All percepts are included in the prompt.
-This approach ensures that the LLM has access to the complete perceptual state but at the potential cost of reducing the salience of objects and relationships relevant to the task. \end{itemize}
+This is a domain- and task-neutral heuristic that allows the LLM to attend to one item in the overall context.
+Partial-context templates are illustrated in Table~\ref{tab:lang_styles}.
+The prompt example in Table~\ref{tab:gpt_Example} uses the partial context template. \item Full context: All percepts are included in the prompt.
+This approach ensures that the LLM has access to the complete perceptual state but at the potential cost of reducing the salience of objects and relationships relevant to the task.
+For example, with full context, the partial task prompt illustrated in Table~\ref{tab:gpt_Example} would also include ``A large table is in conference room.
+A recycling bin is on floor...'' as context. \end{itemize}

 The other challenge is the form in which the context is presented.
-The agent has the ability to describe it's environment in natural language, which is similar in form to the terse language style described above.
+The agent has the ability to describe its environment in natural language, which is similar in form to the terse language style described above.
 We initially explored a colloquial and predicate representation of the context, matching the language style of the prompt used; however, experimentation proved the benefits of the terse format, so we settled on a form that matches the terse language format of the prompt.